The Glean CLI tool

 Output the facts to a file--stats FILE

-Output stats to a file ('-' for stdout)--timeout MILLISECONDS
+Output stats to a file ('-' for stdout)--profile

 Restore a database from backup.